6 Mistakes to avoid with EA CE

 The most common result of taking incorrect courses is that you do not have the right number of CE hours when it comes time to renew your EA credential.
 If you realize this when you are renewing your EA in January, when your renewal is due, then you have already missed the December 31st deadline to complete your CE.
 So you might be able to take some last minute courses, but technically you have not taken the courses in the correct time period.

-If you submit your renewal without the correct number of hours or the IRS later notifies you that some of your courses were not acceptable, you are immediately placed on inactive status.
+If you submit your renewal without the correct number of hours or the IRS later notifies you that some of your courses were not acceptable, you are placed on inactive status when your license expires March 31st.
 You are then usually given the opportunity to correct the CPE deficiencies, and provide the IRS proof of this in the form of certificates of completion for the courses.